 - The payment must not obligate the employee to work or perform an act in connection with their status as an employee.

 We understand that this is a confusing and challenging time for businesses.
-Our CPAs in Raleigh are here to help you through it with tax consultation and tax preparation services for businesses and individuals.
+Our CPAs are here to help you through it with tax consultation and tax preparation services for businesses and individuals.
+We serve Raleigh, Cary, Garner, Wake Forest, Wilson, and surrounding communities.
 Reach out to us today at 919-872-0866 or fill out our form below to schedule a consultation.